dmitry-khmara/cko-test/README.md

 # Checkout.com Payment Gateway Test

+This document describes my approach to solving the test as well as the instructions how to run it.

 ## 1. Running solution

 Solution makes use of a Docker Compose project which describes two services: .NET Core API and Postgres local DB.

-In order to run the soluction locally, run:
+In order to run the soluction locally, execute the following:

 `docker-compose build`
 `docker-compose up`